Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q67.
 What is a lambda function ?

 - [ ] any function that makes use of scientific or mathematical constants, often represented by Greek letters in academic writing
-- [ ] a function that get executed when decorators are used
+- [ ] a function that gets executed when decorators are used
 - [ ] any function whose definition is contained within five lines of code or fewer
 - [x] a small, anonymous function that can take any number of arguments but has only expression to evaluate